Track message delivery signals and status

 Notification Types

-Name Description WhatsApp Mobile Equivalent
+WhatsApp Mobile Equivalent

-deleted The user has deleted the message sent to your business.
-The message is replaced in WhatsApp mobile with a note reading, "This message was deleted."
+The message is replaced in WhatsApp mobile with a note reading, “This message was deleted.”

 ℹ️ For the status to be read, it must have been delivered.
 In scenarios such as when a user is on the chat screen, and a message arrives, the message is delivered and read simultaneously.
 In this case, the delivery notification will not be sent back, as it is implied that a message has been delivered if it has been read.